Stable Learning Using Spiking Neural Networks Equipped With Affine Encoders and Decoders

 \section{Abstract}

 We study the learning problem associated with spiking neural networks.
-Specifically, we focus on spiking neural networks composed of \textit{simple spiking neurons} having only positive synaptic weights, equipped with an affine encoder and decoder.
+Specifically, we focus on spiking neural networks composed of \textit{simple spiking neurons} having only positive synaptic weights, equipped with an affine encoder and decoder; we refer to these as \textit{affine spiking neural networks}.
 These neural networks are shown to depend continuously on their parameters, which facilitates classical covering number-based generalization statements and supports stable gradient-based training.
-We demonstrate that the positivity of the weights continues to enable a wide range of expressivity results, including rate-optimal approximation of smooth functions and dimension-independent approximation of Barron regular functions.
+We demonstrate that the positivity of the weights enables a wide range of expressivity results, including rate-optimal approximation of smooth functions and dimension-independent approximation of Barron regular functions.
 In particular, we show in theory and simulations that affine spiking neural networks are capable of approximating shallow ReLU neural networks.
-Furthermore, we apply these neural networks to standard machine learning benchmarks, reaching competitive results.
-Finally, and remarkably, we observe that from a generalization perspective, contrary to feedforward neural networks or previous results for general spiking neural networks, the depth has little to no adverse effect on the generalization capabilities.
+Furthermore, we apply these affine spiking neural networks to standard machine learning benchmarks and reach competitive results.
+Finally, we observe that from a generalization perspective, contrary to feedforward neural networks or previous results for general spiking neural networks, the depth has little to no adverse effect on the generalization capabilities.